 Portfolio quality is satisfactory.
 Several projects hold moderately satisfactory ratings for implementation progress.
 Two of these projects, namely, the Forest Fire Response Management Project and the Second National Hydromet Modernization Project, are being closely monitored, as there are significant delays in implementation.
-The Judicial Reform Support Project went through two intensive restructurings and has been upgraded to moderately satisfactory.
-FY14 closed with a disbursement ratio of 15.5 percent, which was below ECA’s average of 23 percent.
-The average project age is 5.2 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.
+The Judicial Reform Support Project went through two intensive restructurings and has been upgraded to satisfactory.
+The current disbursement ratio is around 2.4 percent.
+The average project age is 6.26 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.

-Analytical and Advisory Services (AAA) remain an important part of IBRD’s engagement in Russia.
-In close cooperation with the Government, AAA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
-The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as technical assistance on indigenous people and social accountability.
-In FY14, along with two traditional flagship Russia Economic Reports, the World Bank presented the reports on “Environmental Perspective of Russia’s Accession to the WTO”, “Corporate Governance Reform in Russia” and several others.
-The report on social mobility is being prepared for release in FY15.
+Advisory Services and Analytics (ASA) remain an important part of IBRD’s engagement in Russia.
+In close cooperation with the Government, ASA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
+The Bank expanded its technical assistance to areas of early childhood development and social development, such as technical assistance on indigenous people and social accountability.
+In FY16, along with two traditional flagship Russia Economic Reports, the World Bank plans to release a study on “Connectivity and Inclusive Growth in Russia.”

 International Finance Corporation